zhmz90/ctDNASomaticVariantCall.jl/README.md

 Linux, OSX: [![Build Status](https://travis-ci.org/zhmz90/VariantCall.jl.svg?branch=master)](https://travis-ci.org/zhmz90/VariantCall.jl)

-You can star this repository to help other people find it if this package is useful to you.
+You can star this repository to help other people find it if this package is useful for you.

 ### Focus
 - cancer genomes in blood